dmgt/r_relational_data_example/assignment/fish-assignment.md

     ## 6 YTSNAPSATLCGM  2006          NA     NA            NA        NA
     ## # ... with 1 more variables: Cumulative <int>

-\*\*\*Note: what the above table building revealed is that we haven't filtered all missing values out yet.
+What the above table building revealed is that we haven't filtered all missing values out yet.
 Some of the taxa which we assumed had complete data based on having an entry for every year between 1950-2006 are actually missing stock or total catch data.

 Another concern is that some fisheries are recorded as collapsed in earlier years because the total catch was initially less than 10% of the peak total catch.
 This doesn't really make sense because it is more of a statement of the fishing economy than the health of that fish stock at the time.
 This needs to be examined further and the count of cumulative collapsed years will not really be accurate until this has been resolved.

-Ideas about two ways to filter missing data: <https://stackoverflow.com/questions/26665319/removing-na-in-dplyr-pipe?rq=1>
+We looked into two ways to filter the missing data: <https://stackoverflow.com/questions/26665319/removing-na-in-dplyr-pipe?rq=1>

 -   na.omit
 -   complete.cases